neondatabase/website/content/docs/reference/glossary.md

 A named collection of database objects.
 A Neon project has a default database named main which resides in the default `public` schema.
 A Neon project can contain multiple databases.
 Users cannot manipulate system databases, such as `postgres`, `template0`, or `template1`.

+### Endpoint

+The compute instance associated with a branch.
+A single read-write endpoint is created with each branch.
+The name of the endpoint is required to connect to a branch from a client or application.
+The name of an endpoint is found by selecting the branch on the **Branches** page in the Neon Console or in the **Connection Details** widget on the Neon **Dashboard**.

 ### Free Tier

 A Neon service tier for which there are no usage charges.
 For information about Neon’s Free Tier and associated limits, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).